12 min read

 | yield manager |

-You’ve guessed it right - we have an alternative called Yield Manager, a powerful lightweight ad stack wrapper, working with your own demand, that provides easy A/B testing, UX control of the ad units, pixels, event tracking, and basically anything you can inject through javascript, sophisticated solutions like Bid Pooling, Bid Caching, Smart Refresh, and several others coming soon.
-All of this is combined with the granular revenue data available through Yield Analytics.
+You’ve guessed it right - we have an alternative called AY Yield Manager, a powerful lightweight ad stack wrapper, working with your own demand, that provides easy A/B testing, UX control of the ad units, pixels, event tracking, and basically anything you can inject through javascript, sophisticated solutions like Bid Pooling, Bid Caching, Smart Refresh, and several others as well.
+All of this is combined with the granular revenue data available through AY Yield Analytics.

 To put things more simply - you can easily change anything on your ad stack, preview it to QA it, and then launch it on a part of the traffic that you have and immediately start seeing the differences in Revenue per Session that it might achieve against your control group.
 Alongside Session RPM you can also track impressions, revenue, Revenue per 1000 ad requests, misclicks, Core Web Vitals, IVT, Pageviews per Session, fill rate, or a total of more than 300 dimensions and metrics, and the unlimited combinations between them.